Kyocius/Kyocius/README.md

 ### About

-Major in Computer Science but also love music and literature.
+Major in Computer Science but also love R&B music and literature.
+Try hard not to be common.

 - Machine Learning & Deep Learning
 - Programming Language Theory